jallanxjallan/onemanairforce/adaptation/scenes/muharto_thanks_cameron.md

 name: Muharto Thanks Cameron
 status: synopsis
 ---
-Muharto
-visits The Jakarta Times to personally thank Cameron and Syd and pick up any extra copies of the edition.
-He says he has been bombarded with calls from old Air Force comrades, asking about what happened to the gold.
-Muharto goes on to say that he had tried to solve the mystery himself, but had gotten nowhere.
+The day after the interview is published, Muharto visits the Jakarta Times to thank Cameron personally and pick up more copies to give to those who also knew Freeberg.
+Muharto remarks that, beside praising Freeberg and his contribution to the nation, all of his friends wondered about the fate of the gold.
+Muharto admits that soon after the discovery of the RI-002 wreckage he attempted to investigate further, but little success.